syncfusion-content/wpf-docs/wpf/Scheduler/Getting-Started.md

 Here steps to render meetings using scheduler control with respective custom data properties created in a class `Meeting`.

-* Creating custom class to map that objecs with `ScheduleAppointment`
+* Creating custom class to map that objects with `ScheduleAppointment`
 * Populating the data objects
-* Mapping the dataobject to `ScheduleAppointment`
+* Mapping the data object to `ScheduleAppointment`
 * Binding data source for Scheduler control.

 #### Creating custom class to map that object with appointment